pts/minilibc686/README.md

 Here is how to pick the compiler:

-* These compilers are supported: GCC, Clang, OpenWatcom C compiler, TinyCC (TCC).
+* These compilers are supported: GCC, Clang, OpenWatcom C compiler, TinyCC (TCC), PCC.
-* These compilers are bundled with with *minicc*, being part of the package:
+* These compilers are bundled with *minicc*, being part of the package:
-  OpenWatcom C compiler, TinyCC (TCC).
+  OpenWatcom C compiler, TinyCC (TCC), PCC.
 * These compilers are precompiled and prepared for use with *minicc*, but they need a separate download: GCC 4.1.2 (released on 2007-02-13) ..
 4.9.3 (released on 2015-06-26) . *minicc* does the download